Netflix shares jump as subscribers grow ahead of Disney, Apple attack

-(Reuters) - Netflix Inc (NFLX.O) added slightly more paying subscribers than Wall Street expected in the third quarter but issued a soft forecast on Wednesday as it faces new competition from Walt Disney Co (DIS.N) and other big companies in the streaming video wars.
+(Reuters) - Netflix Inc (NFLX.O) added slightly more paying subscribers than Wall Street expected in the third quarter, a relief to investors who had worried the company might fall short just as Disney and others prepare to ramp up the streaming video wars.

 The results for July through September represented a rebound from the previous quarter when Netflix lost U.S. streaming customers for the first time in eight years and missed targets for new subscribers overseas.
-Shares of Netflix rose 8.7% in after-hours trading on Wednesday.
+Shares of Netflix rose 9.2% in after-hours trading on Wednesday to $312.69.

 That performance, combined with concerns about new competitors, had weighed on Netflix shares, which had fallen 21% from the last earnings report through regular trading on Wednesday.

-But it will face new competition starting in November from Disney+, a streaming service stocked with movies and TV shows from Disney’s beloved Marvel, “Star Wars,” animation and other properties.
+But it will face new competition starting in November from Disney+, a streaming service from Walt Disney Co (DIS.N) that will be stocked with movies and TV shows from Disney’s popular Marvel, “Star Wars,” animation and other properties.

 Apple Inc (AAPL.O) also will debut a much smaller streaming video service with original programming in November.
 AT&T Inc’s (T.N) HBO Max, and a new offering from Comcast Corp (CMCSA.O), are expected to enter the market next year.